nycdoe-cs4all/cs4all-blueprint-gatsby/README.md

    - If you do not have a username and password or know the IP address, contact the webmaster
 2. Navigate to the proper folder `cd /home/cs4all/cs4all-blueprint-gatsby`
 3. Run `sudo gatsby build`
+   - You may need to `sudo git pull` first

 ## Adding Educator Resources via WordPress